aldelaro5/Bug-Fables-Internal-Docs/docs/TextAsset Data/Enemies data.md

 1. [flag](../Flags%20arrays/flags.md) 162 is true (during a B.O.S.S or Cave Of Trials session): the value gets multiplied by 0.2, floored and then clamped from 0 to 5
 2. createentity is true, [flag](../Flags%20arrays/flags.md) 166 is false (EX mode isn't active on the B.O.S.S. system) and the `battleentity` is a `hologram` (see the section above about the `battleentity` initialisation for when this happens): the value is multiplied by 0.1 and floored

-Finally, [StartBattle](../Battle%20system/StartBattle.md) can further change the `exp` If all of the following conditions are true:
+Then, [StartBattle](../Battle%20system/StartBattle.md) can further change the `exp` If all of the following conditions are true:

 - The [enemy](../Enums%20and%20IDs/Enemies.md) is a `Krawler`, `CursedSkull` or `Cape`
 - battleentity.`forcefire` is true or we are in the `GiantLair` [area](../Enums%20and%20IDs/librarystuff/Areas.md) except for the `GiantLairFridgeInside` [map](../Enums%20and%20IDs/Maps.md)